pakreht/pakreht.com/content/post/houdini/vscode-python/index.md

 {{< br >}}

-If you want to understand furthermore the VSCode settings we just set, you can check this [Python Settings Reference Documentation](https://code.visualstudio.com/docs/python/settings-reference) and `CTRL + F` the last part of each setting (`defaultInterpreterPath`, `extraPaths`, `stubPath`).
+If you want to understand furthermore the VSCode settings we just set, you can check this [VSCode Documentation on Python Settings](https://code.visualstudio.com/docs/python/settings-reference) and `CTRL + F` the last part of each setting (`defaultInterpreterPath`, `extraPaths`, `stubPath`).
 ## Stubs Generation

 Have you noticed this `python.analysis.stubPath` in your `settings.json`, this is the last thing we have to do so everything work.
 This should be set as the path to our **Stubs**, but what are theses exactly ?